hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Digesting_Documentation.md

 ### Description
 In this challenge, we are supposed to use the help command to identify and learn how to use the challenge command.
 We do this by typing `help challenge`.
+The command structure provided is:

+'challenge [--fortune] [--version] [--secret SECRET]' Only the '--secret' option is valid for retrieving the flag, and the correct secret value to pass is "YP7mlzAu".

 ### Info / Stuff We Should Know
-- The help command gives us information about the usage of the command:
+- The help command gives us information about the usage of the command
-- challenge [--fortune] [--version] [--secret SECRET] This builtin command will read you the flag, given the right arguments!
-- Among the options, only `--secret VALUE` is valid for finding the flag:
-- The correct value to provide is `"YP7mlzAu"`.

 ### Step-by-Step Solution